 The house was built in the late 1800s using the traditional Maniot megalithic structure and a local stone with a thickness of around 0.80 meters.

 The late Byzantine fresco painter Yiannis Karoussos purchased the house in 1974 and it is still in his family's possession.

 The devastating earthquake that struck the area in 1986 caused critical problems with the two-fold angled roof.
 The main goal of the renovation was to keep the masonry and the traditional roof.

 The reconstruction was done in such a way that not only did not alter the characteristics of the Maniot house but actually enhanced them.
 The roof was rebuilt as a quadruple-pitched one with a variety of old wooden beams, while a metal matrix infused with a binder liquid was inserted all around the periphery of the stone masonry to ensure its safety.

 The family allocates the house to the Karoussos Archives, to achieve its goals, provided it maintains its good condition.

-The Karoussos Archives undertook the complete maintenance, renovation, and preparation of the Maniot house, to function as a center of educational and cultural activities, as well as a place of hospitality for researchers, members, and friends of the organization.
+The Karoussos Archives undertook the complete maintenance, renovation, and preparation of the Maniot house, to serve as a center of educational and cultural activities, as well as a place of hospitality for researchers, members, and friends of the organization.